Applied Management Degree Information

 How long does it take to earn an applied management degree?

 Most bachelor degree programs take four years to complete.
 Since many applied management degree programs are offered online, the time to completion of the program will vary by the individual.
+This is due to the fact that online students can choose to either take courses year round to accelerate the process or take semesters off if and when needed.
+Some online institutions give students up to eight years to complete a program.

 Where are the highest paying management jobs?